What is Whole Body Red Light Therapy?

 Photobiomodulation devices can be manufactured to operate in various modes, primarily continuous or pulsed mode.
 Continuous wave emission has no interruption during the delivery of the light energy, but requires specific technology to sustain the constant output without overheating or breakdown.

 Pulsed operation of light therapy refers to any device not classified as continuous wave, so that the optical power appears in pulses of specified duration at selected repetition rate.
 The words pulsing and frequency are used interchangeably to describe the same concept: the interruption of energy flow on a predetermined basis.
 When referring to light therapy, most practitioners use the term frequency to mean the pulse frequency of the device.
-The hertz (symbol: Hz; definition: 1/s) is a unit derived from time which measures frequency in the International System of Units (SI).
+The hertz (symbol: Hz; definition: 1/s) is a unit derived from time that measures the frequency in the International System of Units (SI).
 Frequency is how often something happens; for example, a frequency of 1 hertz means that something happens once a second.
 A chopped beam is a continuous beam that is electronically or mechanically switched between on and off.
 During the “on” moments it typically has the same output power as in continuous mode, but since it’s not on all the time the average output power is less than when continuous.

-Different pulse frequencies elicit different physiological response from the body.
+Different pulse frequencies elicit a different physiological response from the body.
 Depending on the condition being treated and the patient’s response, it is important to have the ability to select one or more hertz levels.

 Some light therapy units offer pulsing frequencies but can only provide low power levels or one wavelength, with the result that pulsing does not generate significant differences or outcomes.
 Research is currently ongoing that combines high power and multi-wavelength systems with specific pulse frequency settings.